-So we can say that St. Thomas is here in India with us―if not in truth than in fiction and scandal.
+All this and more has happened in direct response to our books.
+So, we can say with some certainty that St. Thomas is here in India with us―if not in truth than in fiction and scholarly scandal.

-We have traced the legend of St. Thomas in this book in some detail, from its origin in third century Mesopotamia to its religious, commercial and communal manifestation in Madras today.
-It is a complicated story with many details and side issues attached.
-The reader will have to pay close attention to what is being elaborated.
-What was originally an introductory essay to the study of the St. Thomas myth and the related issue of the destruction of a great Shiva temple on the Mylapore beach by the Portuguese, has taken the shape of a broad investigation into the negative Christian presence in South India today.
+We have traced the legend of St. Thomas in some detail, from its origin in third century Mesopotamia to its commercial and communal manifestation in Chennai today.
+It is a complicated story with many details and side issues attached, and the reader will have to pay close attention.
+What was originally an introductory essay to the study of the St. Thomas in India myth and the related issue of the destruction of a great Shiva temple on the Mylapore beach, has taken the shape of a broader investigation into the negative Christian presence in South India today.

-Whatever Christian believers in Malabar and their ecclesiastical counterparts in Madras may say, there is only one original source for the St. Thomas in India legend: the Acts of Thomas.
-It is a fantastic moral fable written by the Gnostic poet Bardesanes at Edessa about 210 CE.
-It was brought to India by Syrian Christian immigrants in the fourth century.
-The ancient mythologies produced today by the descendants of these Christian immigrants in Kerala, however dear they may be to the faithful, are church and family traditions that have no bearing on historical research.
-The fact that the Indian government and encyclopedias like Britannica and Wikipedia accept these family fables as Indian history does not make them any more truthful or valid as history.
-This has to be recognised by government officials and scholars alike if Indian history writing is to be taken seriously.
+Whatever Christian believers in Malabar and their ecclesiastical counterparts in Chennai may say, there is only one original source for the St. Thomas in India legend, the Acts of Thomas.
+It is a moral fable written by the Gnostic poet Bardesanes at Edessa about 210 CE, and it was brought to South India by Syrian Christian refugees in the fourth century CE.
+The ancient oral histories produced today by the descendants of these Christian refugees in Kerala, however dear they may be to the faithful, are church and family traditions that have no historical credibility and no bearing on real historical research.
+The fact that the Indian government and encyclopaedias like Britannica and Wikipedia accept these family tales as Indian history does not make them any more truthful or valid as history.
+This has to be recognised by Indian government officials and scholars alike if Indian history writing is to be taken seriously.

-The first two editions of this book were received by the Indian public with great interest even though the books were never reviewed in the mainstream media.
-This is very gratifying, and the fact that the book is going into a third edition is even more welcome to this writer.
-The brown sahibs in the media will continue to do their distasteful St. Thomas propaganda and black out the opposing historical view because that is what they are paid to do, but we are sure of the interest and critical intelligence of the Indian reader and are satisfied that the work we set out to do in 1989 has borne fruit.
+The first three editions of this book were received by the Indian public with great interest even though they were reviewed in only one newspaper, The Pioneer.
+This is very gratifying, and the fact that the book is going into a fourth edition is even more welcome.
+The brown sahibs who control the mainstream media will continue to do their distasteful St. Thomas propaganda and black out the opposing historical view because that is what they are paid to do, but we are sure of the interest and critical intelligence of the Indian reader and are satisfied that the work we set out to do in 1989 has borne fruit.

 The irony―and the brown sahibs may take note―is that had the Indian Express published our response to C.A.
-Simon’s mala fide Catholic propaganda piece In Memory of a Slain Saint in 1989, we would never have bothered following up the St. Thomas in India fable with an investigation.
+Simon’s malafide Catholic propaganda piece, In Memory of a Slain Saint, in 1989, we would never have bothered following up the St. Thomas in India tale with an investigation.
 But because we were rudely obstructed, first by the Indian Express editor, then by The Hindu editor, and finally by Chennai’s own self-styled historian S. Muthiah, we decided to look deeper into this matter of Indian Thomases―and believe me there is more than one Thomas involved in this history swindle even as there is more than one tomb for him.
-So the moral of the story is: don’t tell lies for Jesus―or in this case for his brother Thomas―and if you must tell lies let the researcher reply to the lies so that the matter may die a quiet and non-controversial death.
+So the moral of the story is this: don’t tell lies for Jesus―or in this case for his twin brother Thomas―and if you must tell lies let the historian reply to the lies so that the matter may die a quiet and noncontroversial death.

-The brown sahibs who make up the Indian media mafia have only themselves to blame for our continued interest in the St. Thomas in India legend and its modern political, social, and wickedly communal manifestations in Tamil Nadu today.
+The brown sahibs and so-called secularists who make up the Indian media mafia have only themselves to blame for our continued interest in the St. Thomas in India fable and its modern political and wickedly communal manifestation in Tamil Nadu today.

-1. The Archaeological Survey of India have found no evidence for Muziris (Muchiri in Tamil) at Kodungallur.
-But the village of Pattanam seven km south of city has produced a hoard of Roman artifacts and the ASI is now digging there.
-Muziris was a known international trading port from the sixth century BCE to the thirteenth century CE when it suddenly disappeared due to some natural disaster like earthquake or flood.
+1. The Archaeological Survey of India has found no evidence for Muziris (Muchiri in Tamil) in Kodungallur.
+But the village of Pattanam seven km south of city has produced some Roman beads and become the focus of Marxist and Christian excavators searching for St. Thomas proofs.
+Muziris was a known international trading entrepot from the sixth century BCE to the thirteenth century CE when it suddenly disappeared due to natural catastrophe.
 It may be the same place as the Murachipattanam found in the Ramayana and Mahabharata.

 “Who was that?”
-I asked the mataji of the ashram later.
+I asked the Mataji of the ashram later.
 “Oh, that was Ram of The Hindu,” she said, laughing.
 “You can be sure of a bad press from now on!
 You had better find another name to write under.
-The one Ram knows you by will be on every black list by tomorrow.”
-And so it came about.
+The one Ram knows you by will be on every media black list by tomorrow.”
+And so it has come about.
 Jai Sri Ram!